swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 Thankfully learning to play Go has never ever been as straightforward as it is today.
-I've found [SmartGo's Go Books](https://gobooks.com) to be another indispensible and convienient tool on the path to achieving further insights about the nature of Go.
+I've found [SmartGo's Go Books](https://gobooks.com) to be another indispensable and convenient tool on the path to achieving further insights about the nature of Go.

 Many classic titles are available for Go Books - having a treasure